How long to keep your records

 You must keep your records for at least 5 years after the 31 January submission deadline of the relevant tax year.
 HM Revenue and Customs (HMRC) may check your records to make sure you’re paying the right amount of tax.

-If you sent your 2016 to 2017 tax return online by 31 January 2018, you must keep your records until at least the end of January 2023.
+Example If you sent your 2018 to 2019 tax return online by 31 January 2020, you must keep your records until at least the end of January 2025.

 Very late returns